 The concept of extensive properties is rooted in thermodynamics, the branch of physics that deals with heat and energy and their relationship to other forms of energy and work.
 In thermodynamics, systems are often described by their state variables, which include properties like pressure, volume, temperature, and internal energy.
 Extensive properties play a crucial role in defining the state of a system and understanding how it interacts with its surroundings.

-For instance, the first law of thermodynamics states that the change in internal energy of a system is equal to the heat added to the system minus the work done by the system.
+Take this case: the first law of thermodynamics states that the change in internal energy of a system is equal to the heat added to the system minus the work done by the system.
 Internal energy is an extensive property, and understanding how it changes with the amount of matter is essential for analyzing thermodynamic processes.

 History and Evolution of the Concept